2 Ingredient Peanut Butter Cookies

 • No mixers.
 And no fancy kitchen gadgets are needed.
 All you need is one bowl and a wooden spoon, and that’s it.

 • Customizable.
 Yes, you read that right.
-Even with only 2 ingredients, you can still customize these cookies to suit your taste buds.
+Even with only two ingredients, you can still customize these cookies to suit your taste buds.

 ★★★★★ REVIEW

 • Peanut butter.
 Smooth and creamy peanut butter with no added sugar.
 For a crunchier texture, use crunchy peanut butter.
-I enjoy using mainstream brands like Jiff’s or Skippy’s natural peanut butter.
+I find using mainstream brands like Jiff’s or Skippy’s natural peanut butter yields the best cookies (shocker, I know!).

 • Pure maple syrup.
 Thickens the peanut butter to create a dough.
 It also adds sweetness.
-You can also use honey, golden syrup, or homemade keto maple syrup
+You can also use honey, golden syrup, or, to keep the sugar low, keto maple syrup.

 Step 3- Shape.
-Using your hands, roll out dough balls and place them on the parchment paper.
-Press down on each cookie with a fork to create a criss-cross pattern.
+Roll out the dough balls by hand onto parchment paper, then press each with a fork to make a criss-cross pattern.

-Step 4- Bake.
-Bake the cookies for 10-12 minutes or until the edges begin to golden.
-Remove the cookies from the oven and let them cool completely before removing them from the baking sheet.
+Step 4- Bake for 10–12 minutes until edges are golden.
+Cool completely before removing from the baking sheet.

 Arman’s recipe tips